Drag375o/CSE332-18_BIT_MIPS_ARCHITECTURE/README.md

 # CSE332-18_BIT_MIPS_ARCHITECTURE
 CSE332-COMPUTER ARCHITECTURE PROJECT.
 The following project is a 18 bit MIPS architecture made with the help of  logism 2.7.1 version .
-You can download logism from this website https://sourceforge.net/projects/circuit/ or you can just search for it in the internet
+You can download this version of logism from this website https://sourceforge.net/projects/circuit/

 This project was done with the help of my group mate SadmanSkb55 on both the design and code part